 New York City police officers issue more reckless driving tickets per capita than any other place in New York.
 Often, they issue them for offenses that are actually mere moving violations.
 At first blush, the issuance of such tickets may seem unfair but, in practice, the police officer is actually doing the motorist a favor.

 While reckless driving is more serious than a moving violation, it can be resolved by plea bargain (unlike NYC moving violations).
 Therefore, often a motorist can negotiate this charge down to a 0-point, non-criminal result.
-In contrast, a NYC traffic ticket cannot be reduced by a plea deal.
-The Traffic Violations Bureau does not engage in deal making.
+In contrast, an NYC traffic ticket cannot be reduced by a plea deal.
+The Traffic Violations Bureau does not engage in deal-making.
 Therefore, ironically, you have a better chance for a more favorable result with the more serious charge of reckless driving.

 Additionally, a reckless driving ticket can be dismissed if there is a defect in the original copy filed with the court.
 On your court date, you or your traffic lawyer can review it for such defects.

 Regardless of where your reckless driving charge is issued, you should always fight it.
 If you plead guilty, you will have a permanent criminal record, get 5 points assessed to your license, be required to pay a fine, and face an auto insurance rate hike.

 Our traffic law firm has fought 100s of reckless driving tickets in New York and has favorably resolved the vast majority of them.
 Therefore, there is no good reason for you to just pay it.